na-na-hi/renget/archive/LurkzyDurkzyBurkzy.md

 15 Oct - v1.41.
 Very minor changes, aimed at minimizing how much Claude tries to advance the scene.

 16 Oct - v1.5.
-Further refinements in <objectives>, telling Assistant to focus on 1 or 2 micro scene advancements rather then multiple, and then reinforcing this.
+Further refinements in <objectives>, telling Assistant to focus on 1 or 2 micro scene advancements rather than multiple, and then reinforcing this.

 17 Oct - v1.6.
 Added a NSFW enhancer prompt item that can be toggled on/off.
 -----------------------------------------------------------------------------------------------------------------------